-In the state of Nevada, the unlawful killing of another human being is considered to be homicide.
+In the state of Nevada, the unlawful killing of another human being is considered to be a homicide.
 Unlawfully killing another person is illegal unless there is justification, such as self-defense.
 However, there are different types of crimes with which you could be charged for taking the life of another person.
-Murder is the most serious crime and requires malice aforethought or requires that the death have occurred while you were engaged in specific types of unlawful conduct.
+Murder is the most serious crime and requires malice aforethought or requires that the death has occurred while you were engaged in specific types of unlawful conduct.
 Manslaughter, on the other hand, is less serious than murder but a conviction could still lead to harsh penalties.

 A defendant who does not act with malice in the killing of another person could be charged with either voluntary manslaughter or with involuntary manslaughter.
-It is important to understand the differences, to know which charges you are facing, to understand what a prosecutor must prove to convict you, and to determine how you should best respond to charges.
+It is important to understand the differences, to know which charges you are facing, to understand what a prosecutor must prove to convict you and to determine how you should best respond to charges.
 A Vegas defense attorney can help.

 LV Criminal Defense can provide you with guidance on how to fight manslaughter charges so you can reduce the likelihood of a conviction.
 Our skilled and experienced legal team has provided representation to defendants accused of manslaughter and we can put our strong legal background to work to help you get the best outcome possible given the facts of your case.
 Call today to talk with Vegas defense lawyers at our firm to find out how we can help.